 - Soy sauce

-Get the eggs out from refrigerator 5 minutes before getting ready to cook.
-This is important because if it's cold from the fridge, the eggs might crack when coming into contact with the hot water AND the 5-minute cooking time may not be accurate anymore.
-I use a stainless steel mug with tight fitting lid.
-Pour 2 cups of rolling boil water into the mug and gently add the eggs in and secure the lid and set the timer to 5 minutes.
-TIMING IS EVERYTHING here!
-So, set a the timer on your phone or other devices that gives you accurate timing
+- Get the eggs out from refrigerator 5 minutes before getting ready to cook.
+This is important because if it’s cold from the fridge, the eggs might crack when coming into contact with the hot boiled water

-Season with white pepper powder and a little bit of soy sauce and if you have a toast, I like to mop the yolk with the toast!
+- Season with ground white pepper and a little bit of soy sauce and if you have a toast, I like to mop the yolk with the toast!
 HEAVEN!